A1029384756/cstring.dev.blog/posts/hijacking_pipewire_for_fun_and_profit.md

 }
 ```

-Although this looks a little uglier at first (mostly
-around having to convert the `[]string` to `[^]cstring`),
+> In this case, we are safe to pass `nil` to
+> `pw_init` as we have no arguments that we
+> need to pass to `libpipewire` itself.

+The benefit to using Odin here might not yet
-using Odin will allow us access to some nice language
+be apparent but in short, it will allow us access to
+use some nice language
 features like dynamic arrays, maps, explicit allocators,
-and a few more features that we will use later.
+and the excellent `core` library.

 This covers most of our bases for bindings — any time
 we need a new procedure, we can simply translate the types